ctb/titus-blog/src/2013-gbmf-mmi.rst

 --------------

 Building software at the interface of research and computation is really hard, no doubt about it.
-People are leary of pouring more money into what has so often been a failed enterprise.
+People are leery of pouring more money into what has so often been a failed enterprise.
 End Comment.

 It's no surprise that resolving the tangle of academia, funding,